Inbound marketing lets you increase traffic to your website and generate leads in exchange for online resources.

 Lead nurturing works.

-There are a number of studies that show the value and effectiveness of lead nurturing, and which have the figures to prove it.
+There are a number of studies that show the value and effectiveness of lead nurturing and that lead nurturing will reduce the sales cycle and bring more customers, and which have the figures to prove it.
 A simple internet search will turn up ample evidence of this:

 For example, you could cite the following figures: